ntczkjfg/joplin-plugin-collapsible-block/README.md

 # Joplin Plugin - Collapsible block

 This Joplin plugin allows you to create collapsible blocks with a title and extendable body.
+The blocks can be nested within each other, remember whether they were left open or closed, and color-coordinate between the editor and webview.

 **Version**: 1.0